DevExpress/devextreme-react/README.md

 ```

 Note that a DataSource plays role of a 'service' not of a 'state' object.
-So modifying it's props doesn't immediately affect component rendering.
+So modifying it's properties doesn't immediately affect component rendering.

 ## <a name="typechecking"></a>Typechecking ##